 *Spier & Mackay are based in Canada, and prices on their site are listed in Canadian dollars.
 Final cost depends on the exchange rate, and whether or not your bank or credit card company charges you some sort of international purchase fee.

 Full honesty guys.
 I dragged my feet on reviewing a Spier & Mackay suit for a while.
 There were some red flags.
-They don’t offer free returns, and that’s a big risk since they’re based in Canada.
-Their website is pretty bare bones, and last week their site was instigating security warnings in some browsers (it appears to be fixed now, see their explanation here).
+They don’t offer free returns (UPDATE: Your first suit or sportcoat now returns for free!) and that’s a big risk since they’re based in Canada.
 Their founder is all over multiple forums, and that’s reminiscent of another suit company that ended up feeling awfully fishy when their product showed up for review.

 But the praise on Threads for Spier & Mackay kept growing.
 And by the looks, fit, and feel of their Model 2 Contemporary Fit suit?

 They’re going to hit a sweet spot for many a guy.
 Their lapels are wider than a J. Crew Ludlow or Crosby, yet the button stance sure appears to be lower than a Suitsupply Napoli Fit (currently the only fit offered at Suitsupply’s $399 price point).
 The shoulders are decently soft, the half-canvas lining is substantial feeling but not weighty, and the wool, while not necessarily mind blowing, has a good, smooth, almost slick hand-feel to it.